Documentation

 Open Telemetry

-To set up an OpenTelemetry (OTel) Collector Docker image and configure its integration with the Nomrun host, follow the steps below.
-This includes defining the Otel.HostUrl configuration to connect the OTel Collector to the Nomrun Host.
+To set up an OpenTelemetry (OTel) Collector Docker image and configure its integration with the Nomrun host you need to define the Otel.HostUrl configuration which connects to the OTel Collector to the Nomirun Host.

 Make sure the Nomrun Host configuration is updated to connect to the OTel Collector.
 For example: